jadecobra/python_tdd_exercises/source/data_structures_dictionaries.rst

       {2.5: 'fails'}
     )

-  the terminal updates to show an :doc:`AssertionError` since the values are different
+  the terminal shows an :doc:`AssertionError` since the values are different
-* I update the value on the right to make it pass
+* I change the value on the right to make it pass

   .. code-block:: python